-Why Is My AC So Loud?
-How to Fix Air Conditioner Noise Problems
+Noisy AC Unit?
+How to Fix Every Air Conditioner Sound

 Air conditioner noise is caused by loose parts, dirty components, or mechanical failure.
 Rattling typically means loose panels or debris in the unit.
 Buzzing suggests electrical issues or a failing compressor.
 Hissing points to a refrigerant leak.
 Most noise problems can be diagnosed and fixed at home, but grinding or screeching sounds require immediate professional attention as they indicate motor bearing failure.